-If you’re concerned that there are asbestos-containing products in your home, there are things you can do to protect you and your family.
+If you’re concerned that there are asbestos-containing products in your home, there are things you can do to protect yourself and your family.

-- Identify asbestos: Follow the US Environmental Protection Agency’s (EPA) steps to identify asbestos.
+- Identify asbestos: Follow the US Environmental Protection Agency’s (EPA) guidelines to identify and protect from asbestos.

-- Hire a pro: In many cases, an asbestos professional will need to be called in to inspect and handle disposal of potential materials.
-In the US, the EPA manages a list of Accredited Asbestos Professionals, but you may be able to find a professional in your area to remove asbestos by looking online or in the yellow pages.
+- Hire a pro: In many cases, an asbestos professional will need to be called in to inspect and handle the disposal of potential materials.
+In the US, the EPA manages a list of state agencies with the most up-to-date Accredited Asbestos Professionals, but you may be able to find a professional in your area to remove asbestos by looking online or in the yellow pages.

 In case you are interested in U.S. standards and regulations for asbestos levels, check the “Environmental Health and Medicine Education” page from ATSDR (Agency for Toxic Substances and Disease Registry).